2017 Spring Term

 This course is designed for those men and women who wish to become basketball coaches.
 The administration, organization, and management principles, as well as rules, techniques of individual and team play, strategy, psychology, and problems of coaching are pursued through lectures, discussions, practices, and demonstrations.

-Primarily designed for men and women who wish to become baseball/softball coaches.
-The organization, psychology, coaching techniques, team selection techniques, training program and fundamentals skills will be covered by lecture and demonstrations.
+Primarily designed for men and women who wish to become track and field /cross country coaches.
+The organization, motivation, coaching techniques and training programs for each event /sport will be covered by lecture and demonstration.

 ORGANIZATION AND ADMINISTRATION OF INTERSCHOLASTIC ATHLETICS